Who is eligible to enroll?

 The basic courses for the program are profitable for all Christians, especially leaders in the church.
 Members need not be officially enrolled to take the courses with their local pastor.
 If a student does start to consider serving as an assistant, it is good for him or her to formally enroll, however.
 By doing so, the students will be apprised of any upcoming Saturday courses in their region and of the upcoming CAPstone Courses.

-What if I can’t attend the two week CAPstone courses?
+What if I can’t attend the 8-day CAPstone courses?

 The CAPstone courses will be offered in the summer each year depending on the number of participants.
 The 8-day session is split between New Ulm, Minnesota, Milwaukee and Mequon, Wisconsin.
 Those who, for legitimate reasons, are unable to attend should contact the director so that some alternative arrangements can be made.